zlatkok/swos-port/docs/ida2asm.md

 workarounds for weirdness in IDA syntax.
 Namely, support for virtual Amiga registers, as well as removal of unaligned stack access and IDA never marking struct variables as such.

-Still, adapting it for a novel purpose would likely be easier than going from scratch.
+Still, adapting it for a novel purpose would likely be much easier than starting from scratch.

 ## Changing the output format to other assembler than MASM

 Output is created by a class that inherits abstract base class `OutputWriter`. `OutputWriter` handles writing to the actual output file and exposes set of output functions for the inherited classes to use.
 Descendant class will be created by the factory and given access to all the stored data from parsing.
 Its task is to use this data and the given interface to generate a valid assembly file.

 `VerbatimOutput` is an example output class that will output all the input "as is".
 It's a very useful tool for testing and can be a good place to start when trying to figure out how things work.

 For portability do not output new line directly.
 Use `out(Util::kNewLine)` instead.
 Use `out(kIndent)` to start an indented line.
 Base class will handle the rest, as well as tabs.